-By now you will all know my love of Norwich Theatre Royal and the amazing shows and musicals they put on, if you haven’t read any of my reviews, check them out under the Arts & Culture category.
+By now you will all know my love of Norwich Theatre Royal and the amazing shows and musicals they put on, if you haven’t read any of my reviews, check them out under the Theatre category.
 They have some amazing family shows, the children particularly liked Babe The Sheep Pig and The Railway Children.
 They are also extremely excited about this year’s pantomime, Sleeping Beauty, which is one of Eowyn’s favourite stories.

 If you are looking for somewhere to take the children over the Christmas period, this is one not to be missed.